SimarDhami/GuessMaster/README.md

 - Number Generation: The script generates a random number n between 1 and 100 using the random.randint() function.
 - User Input: The user is prompted to guess the number.
 - Feedback Loop:
---If the guessed number is higher than the target, the user is instructed to guess a lower number.
+-- If the guessed number is higher than the target, the user is instructed to guess a lower number.

 -- If the guessed number is lower than the target, the user is instructed to guess a higher number.

 - Attempt Count: The number of attempts is tracked.